Your Loan Application

 Please understand that the document requirements are often dictated by the regulators – ASIC and APRA rather than the lenders.
-In these cases we have little or any room for flexibility so if you will have difficulty providing anything – please give us as call to discuss the best alternative options.
+In these cases we have little if any room for flexibility so if you have difficulty providing anything – please give us as call to discuss the best alternative options.

 We will provide you a document upload facility or you can email – we prefer pdf files and if scanning save as JPEG (jpg) file format.
 If you are using a tablet or mobile phone please download a scanning app rather than just using the camera ( Genius Scan is free and available for iOS and Android) please ensure the document is well lit, the image is centred correctly and nothing is cut off.
 The following is a typical checklist: